mgackowski/mongodb-denormalizer/README.md

 ## Usage

 1. Import this utility:
-   * as a JAR to use the public API (work in progress), or
+   * as a JAR to use the public API, or
-   * run the App in the command line (planned feature), or
+   * run the App in the command line (planned feature)
-   * clone it, build with Maven and play around

 2. Create a model for your desired change: